-For both years ended 31 March 2021 and 2022, the Group received rent concessions from its landlords as a result of the effects of the COVID-19 pandemic.
+For the year ended 31 March 2022, the Group received rent concessions from its landlords as a result of the effects of the COVID-19 pandemic.
 The Group applied the practical expedient for COVID-19-related rent concessions consistently to all eligible rent concessions relating to its betting outlets and off-course betting centres.

-The amount recognised in profit or loss for the reporting period and presented within 'office and property related expenses' to reflect changes in lease payments arising from rent concessions to which the Group has applied the practical expedient for COVID-19-related rent concessions is \$4,000 (2021: \$2,771,000).
+The amount recognised in profit or loss for the year ended 31 March 2022 and presented within 'office and property related expenses' to reflect changes in lease payments arising from rent concessions to which the Group had applied the practical expedient for COVID-19-related rent concessions was \$4,000.